 Introduction to Irish Joint Stock Banks of Note Issue

 There follows a brief introduction to the Joint Stock banks that issued banknotes in Ireland.
 Nine Joint Stock Banks were in existence in Ireland when the country was partitioned into The Irish Free State and Northern Ireland in 1922.
-Six of these banks had the right to issue their own banknotes, by virtue of the fact of their having been founded prior to the 1845 Act.
+Six of these banks had the right to issue their own banknotes, the Old All Ireland issues, by virtue of the fact of their having been founded prior to The Bankers (Ireland) Act, 1845.

 Other joint Stock Banks were founded both before and after the 1845 Act.
 They either chose not to issue their own notes, or were prohibited from doing so.
 All of these other banks either failed or were taken over prior to 1929 by one of the surviving banks listed here.

-The Belfast Banking Company restricted its operations to Northern Ireland only after the partition of Ireland in 1922, leaving five note issuing banks, which along with the other three banks became the eight Associated Banks in the Irish Free State.
+The Belfast Banking Company restricted its operations exclusively to Northern Ireland after the partition of Ireland in 1922, leaving five of the original note issuing banks in the Irish Free State, which along with the other three banks became the eight Associated Banks in the Irish Free State.
 All of these received the right to issue banknotes under the Consolidated Banknote issue in 1929, whilst the Currency Commission, as the Issuing Authority, regulated banknote issue within the state and also issued its own series of Legal Tender Notes.
 It should be noted that The Bank of Ireland was by far the most powerful of the eight Associated Banks.
-All six of the banks which had the right to issue banknotes prior to partition continued to issue their own banknotes in Northern Ireland under the regulation of the Bank of England.
+All six of the banks which had the right to issue banknotes prior to partition continued to issue their own banknotes in the Northern Ireland issue under the regulation of the Bank of England.

 The Agricultural & Commercial Bank of Ireland 1834-1840